UNIVERSAL-IT-SYSTEMS/cs-netbanking-sdk-js/docs/accounts.md

 ```

-## 9. Transfer
+## Revolve loan disbursement

-Update transfer by getting the `AccountsTransferResource` and then calling the `update` method on it.
+Revolve loan disbursement by getting the `AccountsTransferResource` and then calling the `update` method on it.
 The method takes object with properties as a parameter.
 See all supported properties in `TransferRequest` interface and `TransfereResponse` for full response in [`transfer.ts`](../lib/accounts/transfer.ts).

 ```javascript